-30 Minute Black Bean Corn and Rice Skillet has everything a well-rounded, wholesome meal requires!
-Delicious flavour, protein, and veggies – this is the perfect family dinner with many serving options.
+30 Minute Black Bean Corn and Rice Skillet has everything a well-rounded, wholesome meal needs!
+This is a perfect family dinner with many serving options.
 Roll it into a burrito or pile it into a bowl with cheese and sour cream on top!

-I love nothing more than to prepare a dish such as this Black Bean Corn and Rice Skillet that gives me lots of options whenever I’m ready to serve it up.
+I love nothing more than to prepare a dish such as this 30 Minute Black Bean Corn and Rice Skillet.
+With so many serving options, it’s good any night of the week!
 In the photos, as you can see, I served the dish up in a non-complicated, no-fuss way; a little diced avocado, some shredded cheese, and a little sour cream.
 It’s perfect just on its own, but a little toppings make it extra special.

 Try tossing it with cooked pasta and a few tablespoons of salsa for a hearty pasta dish.
 Spoon liberally over a sheet pan lined with tortilla chips, top with shredded cheese and bake at 350 degrees for 5 minutes for a savoury nacho dish – how’s that for family fun night food!?